 Create with cannabis to nurture wellbeing.
 An introductory workshop exploring the nature of cannabis, uses and benefits, growing and harvesting, and first-aid remedy making.
 A practical 1-day workshop for you, your family and your pets.
-Cost includes seeds, compots and soil, first-aid skin remedy, learning materials, manual, online access, and a vegan lunch and teas.
-Facilitated by a Cape bush doctor and a vet.
+Cost includes herbal seeds, compots and soil, first-aid skin remedy, learning materials, manual, online access, and a vegan lunch and teas.
+Facilitated by a Cape bush doctor, phytotherapy practitioner, medical doctor, psychologist & veterinarian.

 Spend a day with other caring, curious and creative human beings learning about Cannabis.
 For the general public, this practical workshop introduces the basics of creating with cannabis to nurture your wellbeing, and that of your family.
 The workshop adopts an integrative approach presenting both the ancient wisdom and modern science of Cannabis.
 Topics include history, traditional use, latest research, chemistry, benefits, cautions, legal status, cultivation and first-aid remedy making.
 The workshop is for adults only, and no previous experience of herbs or cannabis is required.
-Facilitated by a herbalist, a veterinarian and visiting guests, sharing their knowledge, expertise and experience.
+Facilitated by a Cape bush doctor, phytotherapy practitioner, medical doctor, psychologist & veterinarian, sharing their knowledge, expertise and experience.

 I thoroughly enjoyed the day on Saturday!
 Everything was just perfect. ~ Sandra Boer

 Awesome time, awesome course and food. ~ Leon Goodman

 What a recharging and happy day it was.
 Plants are all I have on the brain right now. ~ Manda Matthaei

 Thank you so much for a very informative and fun day. ~ Lisa Mari

 The workshop was GREAT!!! ~ Yvonne de Kock